objcio/articles/2014-05-01-interactive-animations.md

         [view.animator addAnimation:self.springAnimation];
     }

 The only thing left to do is adding the tap animation.
 That is quite easy.
 We toggle the state, and start animating.
-You might be surprised that the initial velocity is zero.
+If there is a spring animation, we start with that velocity.
+If the spring animation is nil, the initial velocity will be CGPointZero.
 To understand why it still animates, look at the `animationTick:finished:` code.
 When the initial velocity is zero, the spring force will slowly keep increasing the velocity until the pane arrived at the target center point.

     - (void)didTap:(UITapGestureRecognizer *)tapRecognizer
     {
         PaneState targetState = self.paneState == PaneStateOpen ?
 PaneStateClosed : PaneStateOpen;
         self.paneState = targetState;
-        [self startAnimatingView:self.pane initialVelocity:CGPointZero];
+        [self startAnimatingView:self.pane initialVelocity:self.springAnimation.velocity];
     }

 #### The animation driver